Is Georgia a swing state? Groups spend millions to find out

 That gets to the center of a preoccupation for Republicans.

-Trump, who will hold a rally in the state Saturday, has refused to concede the election and has repeatedly attacked Georgia’s Republican governor and secretary of state while falsely saying Biden’s win there was the product of voter fraud.
+Trump, who held a rally in the state Saturday, has refused to concede the election and has repeatedly attacked Georgia’s Republican governor and secretary of state while falsely saying Biden’s win there was the product of voter fraud.

 “I think it’s fraught with risk.
 If I’m Loeffler or Perdue, I wouldn’t want him to come,” said Dan Eberhart, a GOP donor who has previously given more than $190,000 to Trump’s election efforts.
 “With the undisciplined nature of Donald Trump, there could be one, two or three sentences that completely derail and change the direction of the campaign.”